canjs/canjs/component/template.md

     })

 This is how we render the source template that uses `<my-greeting>`.
-Notice that the template is rendered with `site` in its [can.view.Scope scope].
+Notice that the template is rendered with `site` in its [can.view.viewModel viewModel].

 __HTML Result:__